changeprasant/Jedis/AdvancedUsage.md

 jedis.subscribe(l, "foo");
 ```
-Note that subscribe is a blocking operation operation because it will poll Redis for responses on the thread that calls subscribe.
+Note that subscribe is a blocking operation because it will poll Redis for responses on the thread that calls subscribe.
 A single JedisPubSub instance can be used to subscribe to multiple channels.
 You can call subscribe or psubscribe on an existing JedisPubSub instance to change your subscriptions.

 ## ShardedJedis
 ###Motivation